Lee-matod/dev/README.md

 supported.
 * **INVOKE_ON_EDIT:** If `True`, then a command will be reinvoked if it is edited.
 * **OWNERS:** A list of user IDs that can override `bot.owner_id(s)` determining who can use the dev extension.
-If none are specified, then it defaults to the ID of the owner of the bot (this is why the bot is required to be logged in once the extension is loaded).
+If none are specified, and the bot is logged in before the extension gets loaded, then it defaults to the ID of the owner of the bot.
 * **PATH_TO_FILE:** If a traceback is sent, the path that is specified will be removed from it.
 This can be used to hide personal names or unwanted information.
 * **ROOT_FOLDER:** This is the path that is going to replace the `|root|` placeholder text.